anandkumarashodhiya/anand-kumar-ashodhiya/index.md

 *   **SĀKET**: An English Transcreation (ISBN: 9789354698453)
 *   **Antaryātrā**: A Journey Within (ISBN: 9789356267497)
 *   **Adhirājan**: Haryanvi Folk Epic (ISBN: 9789354691164)

+### APA Citation:
+Ashodhiya, A. K. (2026).
+Heer–Ranjha in the Haryanvi Ragni Tradition: A Cultural Analysis in the Light of Pingal Shastra (With Reference to Ragnis 23–28) Research Review International Journal of Multidisciplinary, 11(4), 14–20. https://doi.org/10.31305/rrijm.2026.v11.n04.002

 [**View Full Bibliography**](books.html)